-- Band 8 with 10 years' residency or 9 without The applicant or a member of their household has multiple needs or has an urgent need to move.
+- ❖ Band 9 with 10 years' residency or 10 without The applicant or a member of their household has multiple needs or has an urgent need to move.
 Examples include: - To give or receive care or support from/to a resident in the borough, avoiding use of residential care.
-It is constant care to/from a close relative as evidenced by a professional's report and supported by the Council's Medical Adviser; - Child protection reasons; - The need to move to take up a confirmed offer of permanent employment; - Other urgent welfare reasons. - Band 10 with 10 years' residency or 11 without Out of borough applicants with a need to move to Hillingdon for medical or support reasons.
+It is constant care to/from a close relative as evidenced by a professional's report and supported by the Council's Medical Adviser; - Child protection reasons; - The need to move to take up a confirmed offer of permanent employment; - Other urgent welfare reasons. - ❖ Band 12 Out of borough applicants with a need to move to Hillingdon for medical or support reasons.